-As a general rule, U.K. citizens who are younger, better educated and live in the wealthier south are more likely to favor staying in the E.U., often citing economic benefits.
+As a general rule, U.K. citizens who are younger, better educated and live in the wealthier south were more likely to favor staying in the EU, often citing economic benefits.

-Those who are older, working-class and live in less prosperous regions are more likely to favor leaving.
-The E.U., based in Brussels, imposes too many regulations and has created conditions that allow in too many immigrants, they say.
+Those who are older, working class and live in less prosperous regions were more likely to favor leaving.
+The EU, based in Brussels, imposes too many regulations and has created conditions that allow in too many immigrants, they said.

-Yet those battle lines are far from absolute.
+Yet those battle lines were far from absolute.

-"I've been skeptical of [E.U. membership] for some years and that skepticism has now morphed into outright opposition due to what I regard as the arrogance, the wastefulness, the corruption and the incompetence of the Brussels government," British author Frederick Forsyth told NPR's Morning Edition.
+"I've been skeptical of [EU membership] for some years and that skepticism has now morphed into outright opposition due to what I regard as the arrogance, the wastefulness, the corruption and the incompetence of the Brussels government," British author Frederick Forsyth told NPR's Morning Edition earlier this week.

-Forsyth dismisses the argument that Britain will suffer economically by opting out of the European Union, predicting a mix of benefits and burdens no matter which path the country chooses.
+Forsyth dismissed the argument that Britain will suffer economically by opting out of the European Union, predicting a mix of benefits and burdens.

 "None of us have a crystal ball," Forsyth added.
 "So when they say, 'In 10 years this will happen,' they haven't a clue what they're talking about.
 They're just plucking figures out of clear blue sky."

-Proponents of leaving also point to European states like Norway and Switzerland that have been highly successful without joining the Euro club.
+Proponents of leaving also point to European states like Norway and Switzerland that have been highly successful without joining the EU.

 But those countries never had Britain's larger global ambitions, the other side argues.

 "As a single country we would have minimal influence on world affairs.
 Does anyone seriously think the prospect of British sanctions would alarm [Russian President] Vladimir Putin, or have persuaded Iran to curtail its nuclear program?"
-Martin Fletcher, the former foreign editor of the Times of London, wrote in a Facebook post.
+Martin Fletcher, the former foreign editor of the Times of London, wrote in a Facebook post before the vote.

 "We would be willfully removing ourselves from a single market of 500 million people without the faintest idea whether, or on what terms, we would be allowed to continue trading with 27 E.U. states who would want to punish us.
 Why on earth would we take such a monumental risk?" he added.

-The "Leave" supporters claim that the E.U. has chipped away at Britain's sovereignty, and cutting ties would make Britain stronger and freer to act as it chooses.
-Their motto is "Take Control."
+The "Leave" supporters claimed that the EU has chipped away at Britain's sovereignty and that cutting ties would make Britain stronger and freer to act as it chooses.
+Their motto was "Take Control."

-That attitude has long been a current in U.K. politics and perhaps there's no turning back.
+That attitude has long been a current in U.K. politics.

 "The outward-looking, fully engaged Britain that 'punched above its weight' has already faded away, and not everybody in London is very sorry about this turn of events," U.S. columnist Anne Applebaum wrote last year.